Search

 Our current digital and industrial workshops are of industry-standard quality and house 3D rapid prototyping, laser cutters and milling machines.
 These facilities4 are available to all students on our courses at no extra cost.

-You will have access all kinds of industry-grade equipment for a range of textiles: from laser cutting, digital embroidery, sonic wielding and screen printing, to manufacturing tools for accessories, embroidery and garments.
+You will have access to all kinds of industry-grade equipment for a range of textiles: from laser cutting, digital embroidery, sonic wielding and screen printing, to manufacturing tools for accessories, embroidery and garments.

 Realise digital designs by using our range of milling machines, rapid prototyping and laser cutting machines.